MicrosoftDocs/sql-docs/azure-sql/managed-instance/advance-notifications.md

 Notifications can be configured so you can get texts, emails, Azure push notifications, and voicemails when planned maintenance is due to begin in the next 24 hours.
 Follow-up notifications are sent when maintenance begins and when maintenance ends.

 > [!NOTE]
-> While [maintenance windows](maintenance-window.md) are generally available, advance notifications for maintenance windows are in preview for Azure SQL Managed Instance.
+> [Maintenance windows](maintenance-window.md) are generally available.
+Advance notifications for maintenance windows are a [preview feature](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for Azure SQL Managed Instance.

 ## Configure an advance notification